 February 2019 – Recording with Marvin B Naylor

 I've been a fan of Marvin B. Naylor for such a long time that it still seems a bit surreal to be writing this, but I started working with him in September 2018, and we've been busy in the studio ever since, recording new songs for what will be my third album.
-We're due to make our first live appearance together at EppyFest on 20th July 2019.
-Marvin, who was once signed to Polydor but has since released five (soon to be six) of his own albums, is an exceptionally gifted songwriter and guitarist who writes his own unique shimmering 12-string psychedelic-pop.
+Marvin, who was once signed to Polydor but has since released six of his own albums, is an exceptionally gifted songwriter and guitarist who writes his own unique shimmering 12-string psychedelic-pop.
 He busks in Winchester and has written a very funny book about his adventures with that.
 I initially got to know him through a mutual love of 12-string guitars, which we both play as our main instrument, but, well, what's wrong with having two people in a duo who both play the same instrument?
 It makes it much easier to share instruments in the studio.
-And he lent me that very nice Rickenbacker 360/12.

 As of February 2019 we've got two songs completed and three more in the works.
 While it's too soon to estimate a release date for the album, we are making extremely good progress and I'm really excited by how good it sounds.
 The first song we worked on was the medieval magical English ballad called the Corpus Christi carol, also known as Down in Yon Forest.
-It began life with a harp arrangement by me, to which Marvin added twenty guitars, and the final result is wild and shimmering, with a clap of thunder.
+It began life with a harp arrangement by me, to which Marvin added twenty guitar tracks, and the final result is wild and shimmering.
 You can hear the song, Corpus Christi, on the audio page.
-We then sang harmonies to make a version of the beautiful A Swallow Song, which has exquisite melodies, originally performed by Mimi and Richard Fariña in 1965.
-I did the 12-string work on this one, playing it on Marvin's guitar, while he worked on a donated home-made slide guitar with a really original sound.
+We then sang in harmony to make a version of the beautiful A Swallow Song, which combines two exquisite melodies, originally performed by Mimi and Richard Fariña in 1965.
+I did the 12-string stuff on this one, playing it on Marvin's Rickenbacker, while he worked on a donated home-made slide guitar with a really original sound.
 The next few songs will be ones we've written ourselves, and those are well on the way.

 25th June 2018 – 'Chalkhills EP' released